-Try to eat at least five portions of a variety of fruit and vegetables every day.
+It is recommended that people try to eat at least five portions of a variety of fruit and vegetables every day.

 Fruit and vegetables should make up more than a third of the food you eat.
 They can be fresh, frozen, dried or canned.
 They're a good source of vitamins, minerals and fibre.

-Ask your GP, IBD team or dietitian for advice if you have problems eating fruit and vegetables (for example, if you have a stricture).
+Ask your GP, IBD team or dietitian for advice if you have problems eating fruit and vegetables, for example, if you have a stricture.
+Vegetables that are peeled and well-cooked can be easier to digest.